microsoft/TypeScript-Handbook/pages/declaration files/Publishing.md

-Now that you have authored a declartion file following the steps of this guid, it is time to publish it to npm.
+Now that you have authored a declaration file following the steps of this guide, it is time to publish it to npm.
-There are two main ways you can publish your declaration files to npm: 1. bundeling with your npm package, or 2. publishing to [@types organization](https://www.npmjs.com/~types) on npm.
+There are two main ways you can publish your declaration files to npm: 1. bundling with your npm package, or 2. publishing to [@types organization](https://www.npmjs.com/~types) on npm.

-If you control the npm package you are publishing declations for, then the first approch is favoured; this way your declarations and javascript always travel togather.
+If you control the npm package you are publishing declarations for, then the first approach is favored; this way your declarations and JavaScript always travel together.

-# Bundel with npm package
+# Bundle with npm package

 You will need to indicate the main declaration file for your `package.json` file, similar to how you indicate the main `.js` file.
 Set the `types` property to point to your bundled declaration file.